realcorndog16/Experimental-Web-Crawler/README.md

 # Experimental-Web-Crawler
-Simple Web Crawler i made in python, similar to dirb and Gobuster.
+Very Simple Web Crawler i made in python, similar to dirb and Gobuster.
 I am new at this, so it's not the best.
 Thank you.

 How do i use corndog16's experimental web Crawler to find the public directories of a website?
 Use ' -u ' to specify the website you want to run